In simple words, Amazon Redshift or AWS Redshift is a Cloud based Data Warehouse service by Amazon Web Services (AWS).

 Pricing with any AWS Service is based on a Pay-as-you-go model.
 Similar to your water or electricity bill, you only pay for services used for the duration of the usage, without the need to sign any long-term contracts.

-AWS offers a lot of flexibility when it comes to Amazon Redshift price.
+AWS offers a lot of flexibility when it comes to Amazon Redshift pricing.
 The best approach to maximize these benefits is to think in terms of environments: Sandbox/Prototyping, Development, Testing, Staging and Production.

 If you are playing around with the idea of Redshift, want to understand its features & functionality or build a quick prototype, consider the AWS Free Tier trial version of AWS Redshift.